Mysanthropium/Battleships/README.md

 > When the user has typed 'y' the game starts:
 ![Gamestart](assets/images/startgame.jpg)

-> The user gets to choose row and column, when they miss:
+> The user gets to choose row and column.
+And when they miss:
 ![Youmiss](assets/images/youmiss.jpg)

 > When the user hits: